 Shares of the Fund may trade at prices other than Net Asset Value.
 As with all exchange-traded funds, the Fund's Shares may be bought and sold in the secondary market at market prices.
 Although it is expected that the market price of the Shares of the Fund will approximate to the Fund's Net Asset Value, there may be times when the market price and the Net Asset Value vary significantly, including due to supply and demand of the Fund's Shares and/or during periods of market volatility.
 Thus, you may pay more (or less) than Net Asset Value intra-day when you buy Shares of the Fund in the secondary market, and you may receive more (or less) than Net Asset Value when you sell those Shares in the secondary market.
-If an investor purchases Shares at a time when the market price is at a premium to the Net Asset Value of the Fund's Shares or sells at a time when the market price is at a discount to the Net Asset Value of the Fund's Shares, an investor may sustain losses.
+If an investor purchases Shares at a time when the market price is at a premium to the Net Asset Value of the Fund's Shares, an investor may sustain losses.